 There’s nothing you can do about the bigger design, and the multiple software bugs require fixing, but neither of these are deal-breakers.
 And if we’re going based on the company’s track record, then Jabra will set out to fix these errors and give us nothing short of excellence when releasing the eventual Elite Active 85t.

-Does the Elite 85t beat the AirPods Pro or QuietComfort Earbuds?
-While Jabra scores some wins on battery life and features, we'll be spending more time facing these top earbuds off before declaring a winner.
+Does the Elite 85t beat the AirPods Pro or the Bose QuietComfort Earbuds?
+Honestly there's no clear winner: the QuietComfort Earbuds delivers the best battery life and ANC, while the AirPods Pro are great all round.
 But if you want wireless earbuds with great ANC, sound, and functionality in a tiny package, the Elite 85t is one of the best options out there right now.